Netflix/atlas-docs/docs/asl/alerting-expressions.md

 that can be used to trigger and visualize alert conditions.
 This section assumes a familiarity with the stack language and the [alerting philosophy](Alerting-Philosophy).

+## Signal Line

+A signal line is a time series that indicates whether or not a condition is true for a particular interval.
+They are modelled by having zero indicate false and non-zero, typically 1, indicating true.
+Alerting expressions map some input time series to a set of signal lines that indicate true when in a triggering state.

 ## Threshold Alerts

 To start we need an input metric.
 For this example the input will be a sample metric showing